Utrilloppo/Portfolio/README.md

 This is my portfolip app.
 It is SNS.

-## Getting Started
+## Note

-This project is a starting point for a Flutter application.

-A few resources to get you started if this is your first Flutter project:
+This repository is still under development and I will continue to add more features to it.

 - [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://flutter.dev/docs/cookbook)